AbhishekChaturvedi01/hello-python/README.md

-# hello-python
+This is my very first Python project repository.
-My first Python project — a simple loop that prints Hello.
+The purpose of this repo is to start my journey with GitHub and Python projects.